craftedgp/SCP-Slayer/README.md

 ## Developer note
 This game is still in it's early stages, so far we only have :
 - SCP 096 (and not fully finished 90% done)
+"Next thing on my to-do list for this game is to split main.py into multiple python files, I've tried this before and it didn't go well.
+This game can't just be one big file, there's gotta be a way" -craftedgp, 5 mins before falling asleep
 ## How to play in early stages
 First you need Python version 3.11 at least